Iladrys/rock-paper-scissors/README.md

 # rock-paper-scissors
-It's a simple game created for The Oding Project, playable in the browser's developer console
+It's a simple game created for The Oding Project, first version playable in developer's console and second using simple GUI